Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

 prediction_manager = PipelinePredictionManager(main_model, label_csv=<your_training_labels.txt>, target_title=<target_title>, label=<target_label>)

 print("=== SECURE PEER-TO-PEER CLUSTER ===")

-# Set discovery secret (in production, use environment variable)
-secret_key = 'my-ultra-safe-secret-key-for-authentication' # you can customize this key

 # CohesiveAgentDeployment is deeply tied and coupled with AgentDistributedInference,
 # if you already set an SSL cert and key, CohesiveAgentDeployment will use the SSL directly from AgentDistributedInference